blitz-js/blitz/examples/i18n-next-rosetta/README.md

   i18n: {
     // These are all the locales you want to support
     locales: ["en", "fr"],
-    // This is the default locale
+    // This is the default locale you want to be used when visiting
+    // a path without locale prefix e.g. `/users`
     defaultLocale: "en",
   },
 }